bbatsov/batsov.com/_posts/2011-06-11-linux-desktop-experience-killing-linux-on-the-desktop.md

 **Disclaimer**

 _This post is a bona fide rant.
-It tells how a hardcore Linux user (me) decided to abandon Linux as a desktop platform and the reasons behind this decision.
 It might provoke some controversy, but I frankly don't care._

 ## Prelude